Westchester pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Westchester?

-On 25 June 2026, Grass is the dominant pollen source in Westchester. hazel, cypress, and willow are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Westchester. ambrosia are also present but at lower levels. birch, cypress, oak, willow, alder, and artemisia are not currently active.

 When is pollen season in Westchester?